 Our submissions address is firstname.lastname@example.org.

 Please be patient with us.
-We publish twice a year, so if you submit early, be prepared to wait until close to the publication date for our acceptance letter.
-If your submitted work is accepted by another publication, please let us know as soon as you can.
+If you submit early, be prepared to wait until close to the publication date for our acceptance letter.
+If your submitted work is accepted by another publication, please be courteous and let us know as soon as you can.